XPX-MMC/git-intro/stu10/ReadMe.md

 # About Me
-My name is...Reid
+My name is Michael Reid.

 ## Food
 My favorite food is curry chicken with roti.